llcllc666/550D/README.md

 Overflow is determined after subtraction and addition operations.
 It has accomplished the checking when in 32-bit CLA (first level) design.
 If the carry_in of the last bit is not equal to the carry_out of the last bit, there is an overflow happened.
 Simply achieved by:

 The overflow could be detected by passing the two most significant carry bit (leftmost two) of the adder to a XOR gate. for example, overflow = (carry[8]^carry_addition[7]); where the things in bracket corresponds to two most significant carry out bit.

+## 5. isNotEqual

+isNotEqual is equivalent to determine whether the computed result after subtraction is 0 or not.
+Therefore, by using or operator | on the computed result and (command[1]) ? ((|computed_result) ?
+1:0 ): 0 , we will be able to assign the correct value to isNotEqual.
+Noticing that